phlex-ruby/phlex.fun/components/fragments.md

 # Fragments

-The `fragment` helper allows you to define named template fragments which can be targetted while rendering.
+The `fragment` helper allows you to define named template fragments which can be targeted while rendering.

 ```rb
 class MyComponent < Phlex::HTML